 For example, during the holiday season, make sure decorations are varied to represent the different cultures, or include popular dishes from different countries at employee gatherings.

 Best Organizational Practices

-Managing cultural diversity also requires organizations to have policies and practices in place.
-This will ensure that employees’ rights are protected and the company stays compliant with government regulations.
+Managing the challenges of cultural diversity also requires organizations to have policies and practices in place.
+This will ensure that employees' rights are protected and the company stays compliant with government regulations.
 Consider the following.

 Policies and Procedures

 You must develop concrete policies that outline the company's expectations regarding employees' conduct.
 Express your commitment to making sure everyone is treated with dignity and respect at all times.
 Also, specify procedures to follow in case of a violation of any given policy.

 Your policy should include the proper procedures to report a discriminatory incident and the disciplinary actions an employee may be subject to.